Vultour/steamcli/README.md

 - Data is cached, games have an expiration of 30 days, profiles 12 hours.
 See `cache/cache.go`.
 - Running with `--fetch-tags` will also retrieve tags for the rest of the games in the cache, not just newly fetched ones.
 - `--cache-parallel` can be used to increase the number of games fetched per request from the API.
 Steam seems to have disabled this functionality so requesting more than one game at a time returns `null`.
-- Steam IDs can be specified in three forms: `STEAM_X:Y:Z`, 64bit Steam ID, or a community id (the custom URL nickname, not _any_ name)
+- Steam IDs can be specified in three forms: `STEAM_X:Y:Z`, 64bit Steam ID, or a community id (the custom URL nickname, not _any_ name).
-- The 'categories' printed after the game name aren't tags, they're the official Steam categories (e.g. "Multi-Player", "Steam Workshop", "In-App Purchases")
+- The 'categories' printed after the game name aren't tags, they're the official Steam categories (e.g. "Multi-Player", "Steam Workshop", "In-App Purchases").

 ### Examples
 #### Get all games in an account